ayrat555/ayrat555.github.io/_posts/2020-05-05-async-company-mode-backend.md

 But it also has its disadvantages:

-1. Autocompletion modules for IEx are not documeted and it seems they're not meant to be used outside of IEx.
+1. Autocompletion modules for IEx are not documented and it seems they're not meant to be used outside of IEx.
 But it's not a problem of `company-elixir` users.
-2. Elixir application have to be in the correct state, so it can be compiled to run IEx.
+2. Elixir application has to be in the correct state, so it can be compiled to run IEx.
 If your project can not be compiled, obviously completions won't work.
-3. Running IEx as a separate process can be overhead if your application starts processes that does heavy work.
+3. Running IEx as a separate process can be overhead if your application starts processes that do heavy work.

 But I'll definitely check [`elixir-lsp`](https://github.com/elixir-lsp/elixir-ls) out after I'll be done with `company-elixir`.

 ### `company-mode` backend function

-In order to implement a `company-mode` backend you should define a single function with signature
+In order to implement a `company-mode` backend, you should define a single function with signature

 ```
 (command &optional arg &rest ignored)